Peaceful in Glendale

 Forest Lawn Memorial Park in Glendale

-Located in the heart of Los Angeles just off the intersection of the 5 and 2 freeways, Forest Lawn Memorial Park in Glendale offers a peaceful and pondering escape from city strains.
+Located in the heart of Los Angeles just off the intersection of the 5 and 2 freeways, Forest Lawn Memorial Park in Glendale offers a peaceful and pondering escape.

 Statue at Forest Lawn Cemetery in Glendale California